How did I get here?!?

 Alexa Gumm is a childbirth instructor, birth doula, and one heck of an artistically-talented woman.
 With her eye for design, she helps parents envision nurseries, playrooms, and big-kid rooms that even Pinterest couldn't help them conjure up.
 Alexa is a professional interior decorator and after a brief hiatus (she's a mom to 4 girls) she began designing nurseries again after her move from Dallas, TX to Roswell, GA in 2015.
 After personally using her skills to help decorate our classrooms, I asked Alexa to create new design packages for our clients to obtain through Gummdrop Design.

-My awesome circle of friends and colleagues are currently working on more projects and a few other ideas continue to swim around our heads.
-It brings me great pleasure to see my teammates many talents and passion projects come to fruition, allowing us to offer unparalleled service to the perinatal families of Atlanta and Nashville.
+My awesome circle of friends and colleagues are currently working on more projects and a few other ideas that continue to swim around in our heads.
+It brings me great pleasure to see my teammates many talents and passion projects come to fruition, allowing us to offer unparalleled service to the perinatal families of Atlanta, Tampa and Orlando.
 Stay tuned for more announcements soon...